MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Inheritance/content.md

 > [action]
 >
->Make sure to import the Weapon class into your Hero class
+> Make sure to import the Weapon class into your Hero class

-> [action]
 >
 > Add the following to the Hero class:
 >